Tskit for phylogenetics#

 Storing and accessing genetic data#

-Tskit has been designed to capture both evolutionary tree topologies and the genetic sequences that evolve along the branches of these trees.
-This is achieved by defining Mutations and sites which are associated with specific positions along the genome.
+Tskit is designed to capture both evolutionary tree topologies and the genetic sequences that evolve along the branches of these trees.
+It does this by defining mutations and sites, which are associated with specific positions along the genome.

-import msprime # The `msprime` package can throw mutations onto a tree sequence
+import msprime # The `msprime` package can add mutations to a tree sequence

 mutated_ts = msprime.sim_mutations(ts, rate=3e-3, random_seed=321)